rawkin1908/AnarchoFlagsBot/README.md

 ## Configuration

-Change `users.example.json` to `users.json` and add your usernames and passwords of your account and all your throwaways.
+Edit `users.json` to add your usernames and passwords of your account and all your throwaways.

 ## Usage